gggonzalez03/umpire-ai/README.md

   :white_check_mark: Send game state to the iPad application in real time
   :white_check_mark: Send scores to the iPad application
   :white_check_mark: Receive "game reset" command from the iPad application to zero out scores and reset the current game
-  :red_circle: Receive "match reset" command from the iPad application to reset the entire match
+  :white_check_mark: Receive "match reset" command from the iPad application to reset the entire match
-  :red_circle: Receive "collect hit data" command from the iPad application to start collecting ball hit data
-  :red_circle: Receive "collect non hit data" command from the iPad application to start collecting non ball hit data
   :red_circle: Enable the Bluetooth File Transfer Profile
   :red_circle: Allow the binary data file to be transmitted over Bluetooth to the iPad application
 * Data Collection